lomorage/lomo-backup/README.md

 [![GitHub Actions](https://github.com/lomorage/lomo-backup/actions/workflows/main.yml/badge.svg)](https://github.com/lomorage/lomo-backup/actions?query=workflow%3AGo)

+Lomo-backup is a backup solution designed to protect your valuable photos and videos using a two-stage approach.
+This strategy combines the benefits of free cloud storage with long-term archival in AWS Glacier.

 # Motivation
-Photos/videos are very import personal assets and we want to store in our home instead of clouds.
-We developped lomorage application to self host our own google photo alternative solutions, which has met our main goal.
+Photos and videos are very important personal assets, and we prefer to store them at home rather than in the cloud.
+We developed the Lomorage application to self-host our own Google Photos alternative, successfully achieving our primary goal.

-At the same time, backup is extremely important as we don't want to lost any photos by accident.
-Current lomorage application can daily backup to another disk, or NAS via rsync, but it is still hosted at home.
-We want diaster recovery ability.
-Thus saving in cloud is natual way.
-But saving in the cloud is not always safe.
-Frome time to time, we heard user stored files are lost, so a solution which can run consistent check monthly and send alert if difference is found would be really helpful.
+However, backups are crucial because we don't want to risk losing any photos accidentally.
+The current Lomorage application can perform daily backups to another disk or NAS via rsync, but these backups are still hosted at home.
+We need disaster recovery capabilities, making cloud storage a natural choice.
+Unfortunately, cloud storage is not always reliable; there are occasional reports of lost user data.
+Therefore, a solution that can run consistent checks monthly and send alerts if any discrepancies are found would be very beneficial.

-Previously we want to implement a peer backup solution which allows me to back up photos / videos to my parents' or sisters' or brothers' or friends' home, which will be our final goal, but one copy backup is not enough, and cloud storage's SLA should be higher than peer storage, thus the ideal solution should meet below requirements:
+Our initial plan was to implement a peer backup solution, allowing us to back up photos and videos to the homes of parents, siblings, or friends.
+While this remains our ultimate goal, a single backup copy is insufficient, and cloud storage typically offers a higher SLA than peer storage.
+Thus, the ideal solution should meet the following requirements:

-1. price is as cheap as possible
+- Cost-effectiveness
-2. run backup if new files are found
+- Automatic backup when new files are detected
-3. run consistency check monthly and send me alert if cloud version is different from my local version
+- Monthly consistency checks with alerts if the cloud version differs from the local version
-4. support multi sites backup
+- Support for multi-site backups

-As I have local duplicate backup as well, and most time I access photos and videos from local service, so I seldom visit the cloud backup version.
+Since I already have local duplicate backups and usually access photos and videos from the local service, I rarely need to access the cloud backup version.

 # Cost Analysis using current backup solution
 Let us calculate the cost using AWS Glacier.
 As of 2024/4/4